armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-1.md

 ## New features and improvements

-* The user that runs inside agent pod is now "armory".
-Previously it was "spinnaker".
+* The user that runs inside the Agent pod is now `armory`.
+Previously, the user was `spinnaker`.